acrontum/generate-it/README.md

 OpenAPI Nodegen is an opensourced tool from [https://www.acrontum.com](https://www.acrontum.com)

 It is a port of swagger-codegen with the help of json-schema-ref-parser.
-Instead of using the moustache template engine it uses the more flexible nunjucks.
+Instead of using the moustache template engine it uses the more flexible nunjucks with a lot of tpl helper functions.

 On top of the base codegen functionality, this tool can:
 - Generate a mock server from a single api file (swagger/openapi):